Hekla: Flora and fauna

+Local factors and other disturbances influence these rates but the 1991 laval flow first stage was completed in 24 years.
+The basaltic volcanic soil development is typical for Iceland.
+Vegetation height prior to a tephra fall is the single most important factor for vascular plant survival so the presence of a woodland before a further large tephra deposit enhances regrowth.

 Sport and recreation

 Hekla is a popular destination for hiking.
 Following the most recent eruption the path goes most of the way to the summit; the walk takes 3 to 4 hours.